IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv-blazor.md

     - New title/subtitle properties. `TitleText`, `SubtitleText` will appear near the bottom the gauge.
 In addition, the various title/subtitle font properties were added such as `TitleFontSize`, `TitleFontFamily`, `TitleFontStyle`, `TitleFontWeight` and `TitleExtent`.
 Finally, the new `TitleDisplaysValue` will allow the value to correspond with the needle's position.
     - New `OpticalScalingEnabled` and `OpticalScalingSize` properties for the `XamRadialGauge`.
 This new feature will manage the size at which labels, titles, and subtitles of the gauge have 100% optical scaling.
 You can read more about this new feature [here](radial-gauge.md#optical-scaling)
     - New highlight needle was added. `HighlightValue` and `HighlightValueDisplayMode` when both are provided a value and 'Overlay' setting, this will make the main needle to appear faded and a new needle will appear.
+- `XamRadialChart`
+    - New Label Mode
+        The `CategoryAngleAxis` for the now exposes a `LabelMode` property that allows you to further configure the location of the labels.
+This allows you to toggle between the default mode by selecting the `Center` enum, or use the new mode, `ClosestPoint`, which will bring the labels closer to the circular plot area.

 ### General